testdouble/javascript-testing-tactics/README.md

 * large input -> larger everything
 * tests should push for small units
-* sharing fixtures leads to a  "_Tragedy of the Commons_"
+* sharing fixtures leads to a  _Tragedy of the Commons_

 ### What I do